biankatpas/biankatpas/README.md

 ### 👩🏼‍💻 Professional Experience

 **AI Engineer at Distrito (2025-Present)**
-- Contributed to the design and development of end‐to‐end AI solutions.
+- Contribute to the design and development of end‐to‐end AI solutions.

 **Software Engineer at Ateliware (2021-2025)**

-- Develop backend solutions and REST APIs for startups and established companies
+- Developed backend solutions and REST APIs for startups and established companies
 - Implemented AI solutions with computer vision and RAG systems
 - Collaborated with international teams in an agile environment